awslabs/unicornflix/documentation/UserView.md

     });

     ```

+Congratulations, you should now be stream a video uploaded by the admin user!

 Now that our users can play back our content, let's add a real time content system to our web view.
 To do so, we will setup a subscription so that new content uploaded will appear for users already viewing the application.

 1. Staying on the `unicornflix/src/Components/GridView/index.jsx`
-1. Add the following line of code to the bottom of the import block:
+1. Add the following line of code to the bottom of the import block to bring in the code generated automatically by Amplify:
     ```javascript
     // Location 14
     import { onCreateVodAsset } from '../../graphql/subscriptions';

     ```

 1. Find `Location 15` inside of `listenForNewAssets` function and add in a GraphQL subscriber.
-The purpose of this is to listen for newly posted videos!
+The purpose of this is to listen for newly posted videos.
 We are going back to using the [API](https://aws-amplify.github.io/docs/js/api#subscriptions).
-We will want to be subscribing to all the `onCreateVodAsset` mutations that happen!
-Some sample code is provided here:
+We will want to be subscribing to all the `onCreateVodAsset` mutations that happen as these signal new updates to our video content.
+Sample code is provided below, but feel free to try yourself.
     <details>
       <summary>Sample Code</summary>

     ```javascript
+    // Location 15
     API.graphql(
       graphqlOperation(onCreateVodAsset),
     ).subscribe({